 This policy is designed to promote good behaviour rather than merely deter anti-social behaviour.
 Staff do not ignore unacceptable behaviour, have high expectations, are good role models and reward pupils to promote positive learning and behaviour.
-Our school has an emotional coaching approach as all staff are eager to gain an understanding of the behaviours displayed to ensure we analyse with care and thought so the appropriate support and action is taken based on the individual needs of the child.
+Our school has an emotional coaching approach as all staff are eager to gain an understanding of the behaviours displayed to ensure we analyse with care and thought so the appropriate support and action is taken.
 We seek to understand the reasons for behavioural choices and educate emotionally to promote positive levels of engagement and understanding.
-We understand that for most of our children, our consistent rules and sanctions work but for a minority, we may need a different approach to support their identified needs with an individual behaviour plan.